MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 Watch a short overview: [Windows-based containers: Modern app development with enterprise-grade control](https://youtu.be/Ryx3o0rD5lY).

-They are an isolated, resource controlled, and portable operating environment.
+Containers are an isolated, resource controlled, and portable operating environment.

 Basically, a container is an isolated place where an application can run without touching the resources (memory, disk, network, etc) of other containers or the host.